nomadicsenseis/AI_Explanatory_Drivers-VS_past_pipeline/README.md

 ## 1. Introduction

+This repository has been created to help and guide the different Data teams to use AWS Sagemaker and be able to develop and deploy Machine Learning models in production in an agile and efficient way.
+In this guide you will find almost everything you need to know to use this service, from an overview of the framework, through the Jupyter notebook adapted to Sagemaker (with some tricks), to the Pipelines to deploy models in production.

+Clarify that this template is a guide made with the purpose of helping teams, if any team wants to work in a different way, with a different project structure and with their own guidelines, they are free to do it.

 Amazon SageMaker is a fully managed service that helps developers and data engineers build, train, and deploy high-quality machine learning models.
 It offers a variety of tools and resources for companies to easily implement artificial intelligence (AI) solutions into their applications and systems.

 With SageMaker, developers can access a complete set of machine learning tools in the cloud, enabling them to perform tasks such as data preparation, model building, model training and model deployment.
 In addition, the service also provides pre-trained, out-of-the-box machine learning models for common tasks such as image classification and natural language processing (NLP).